BND Hamburger Icon

 Use email marketing.

-For example, if your company created an e-book, you could send it only to subscribers who have engaged with past e-books or similar content, because they are more likely to welcome it.
-If you were to send it to your entire email list, some recipients would not open it and might even be annoyed by receiving an extra email, which would damage your relationship.
+For example, if your company created an e-book, you could send it only to subscribers who have engaged with past e-books or similar content, as they are more likely to welcome it.
+If you were to send it to your entire email list, some recipients would not open it and might even be annoyed by receiving an extra email, which could damage your relationship.

 Email segmentation is versatile.
 You can target customers according to the products they browse, the type of content they download, where they are in the sales funnel, what emails they open and more.
-As you get more information about your prospects, you’ll be able to create more-personalized messages.
+As you get more information about your prospects, you’ll be able to create increasingly personalized messages.

-In addition to segmenting emails to increase engagement, you should do the following:
+In addition to segmenting emails to increase open rates and engagement, consider doing the following:

-Keep in mind that with this strategy, you must strike the right balance.
-You want to communicate with your audience regularly so that you’re building a relationship but not too often that they feel you are spamming them.
+Keep in mind, you must strike the right balance with this strategy.
+You want to communicate with your audience regularly so that you’re building a relationship but not so often that they feel you are spamming them.

 To get started with email nurturing, you’ll need the right tools.
 Here are some to consider: